From the moment you step into Strasbourg, you’ll feel it.

 Alsace’s friendliness permeates all the way into its regional cuisine.
 If you’re not one for haute cuisine, you’ll be happy to discover that Alsatian gastronomy is genial and generous – think taverns lively with the sound of conversation and cutlery, and large plates and bowls filled with scrumptious fare that’s somewhere between hearty bar food and stylish comfort food.

-When in Alsace, you have to try choucroute – the regional version of the German sauerkraut, which is fermented cabbage usually served with chicken, pork, or sausage.
-You can have this along with many other traditional Alsatian dishes at Maison des Tanneurs, a picture-perfect restaurant in Petite France.
+When in Alsace, you must try choucroute – the regional version of the German sauerkraut, which is fermented cabbage usually served with chicken, pork, or sausage.
+You can have this along with many other traditional Alsatian dishes at Maison des Tanneurs, a historic restaurant in Petite France.

-If you’ve worked up a huge appetite and need some carbs, hop over to La Corde a Linge, also in Petite France, and have a huge plate of their spätzle – soft egg noodles that come with a variety of sauces.
-You may want to try spätzle with munster cheese, a soft cheese that’s made from milk from the Vosges, and an Alsatian specialty.
+If you’ve worked up a huge appetite and need some carbs, hop over to La Corde a Linge and have a huge plate of their spätzle – soft egg noodles that come with a variety of sauces.
+You may want to try spätzle with munster cheese.
+This is a soft cheese made from milk from the Vosges, and an Alsatian specialty.

 If you’re more of a pizza and beer kind of person, head to the Academie De La Biere, where you can fill up on beer and tarte flambee (also called flammekueche).
 They have locations in Petite France and near the Cathedral.